Herding Dog Group

 Permitted: white neck ring, white tip on tail, white chest; white on lower legs; blaze on face.

-Disqualifications: Excessive white covering more than 1/3 of dog.
+Disqualifications: Albinism.
+Excessive white covering more than one-third of dog.
 Solid white coats.
 Whites with black or sable spots.
 Blue merles.
 Solid red or red merle.
 Solid black coat.
-Albinism.

 The gait is smooth, without choppiness, indicating the ability to change direction instantaneously.
 Action should be effortless, with no body roll.